mnr/writing-wip/Do-Ye0n_lives_on.md

 "Ten years?" screams Do-Ye0n.
 "This was supposed to be a sure thing.
 I'm supposed to be in a meeting this afternoon.
 I'm having dinner with Aishwarya tonight."

 Do-Ye0n faces his lawyer across the table in the room behind the door behind the baliff.
 Do-Ye0n is just as surprised as Steve to hear he will be doing time.
 Justice used to move slower.
 Court appearance and sentencing used to take days, sometimes weeks.
 Now it takes hours.
-Do-Ye0n is returning to serve his time so much sooner than he expected.

 "Okay.
 This didn't go the way we planned," admits Steve, his now disgraced lawyer.
-"But I wouldn't worry.
+"But I wouldn't worry much.
 Fairview has an interest in your employment after incarceration.
 It's in their best interests for you to get out quickly, and I expect they'll be calling tomorrow morning to get me started on your early release."

 "Which sounds like I'll be spending tonight in prison," says Do-Ye0n.
 He was not exhibiting self-control.
 "I'm not okay with this!"